Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Introduction

 Recently, several transformer models~\cite{detr_2020} show simpler pipelines and promising results.
 In particular, the dense prediction Transformer (DPT)~\cite{Ranftl2021} exploits vision Transformers as a backbone for dense prediction tasks.
 The encoder-decoder architecture with object query~\cite{transformer2017,detr_2020} mechanism is proved to be effective in reasoning the relations among multiple objects and the global feature context.
-The object query design jointly tackles the interaction in two aspects: the relationship among queries and interaction between feature and query.
-These successes inspire us to explore the potential of the multi-query Transformer with multiple queries for multiple tasks learning where each query represents one specific task.
-Each task can be correlated via the query reasoning among different tasks.
+The object query design jointly tackles the interaction in two aspects: the relationship among queries and the interaction between feature and query.
+These successes inspire us to explore the potential of the multi-query Transformer with multiple task-relevant queries for multiple tasks learning where each query represents one specific task.
+Each task can be correlated via query reasoning among different tasks.
+This query-based approach takes into account both the interaction between objects and making each query more explicitly associated with a specific spatial location and thus achieving an understanding of the full scene.

-In this work, we introduce MQTransformer for multi-task learning of five dense prediction tasks, including semantic segmentation, depth estimation, surface normals prediction, semantic edge detection, and saliency detection.
-As illustrated in Fig.~\ref{fig1}(c), we introduce multiple task-relevant queries (according to task number) as the input of the encoder.
+In this work, we introduce the Multi-Query Transformer (MQTransformer) for multi-task learning of six dense prediction tasks, including semantic segmentation, human parts segmentation, depth estimation, surface normal prediction, boundary detection, and saliency estimation.
+There are three key designs.
+Firstly, as illustrated in Fig.~\ref{fig1} (c) (setting two tasks for illustration purposes), we leverage multiple task-relevant queries (according to task number) as the input of the encoder.
 The encoder outputs the learnt task-relevant query feature of each task.
-We show two tasks for illustration purposes.
-Moreover, we add cross-scale learning in modeling these task queries.
-Depending on the number of tasks, these query features are concatenated into two sets, \emph{i.e.}, query features of the same scale with different tasks are concatenated, and query features of the same task with different scales are concatenated.
-The concatenated query features collect representation across scale and task.
-In order to facilitate the interaction, we introduce a cross task attention module composed of cross-scale attention and cross task attention.
-The query features after cross task attention serve as the input of the following shared decoder.
-Finally, the decoder outputs the corresponding feature maps according to the number of tasks and applies them separately to task prediction.
-Since the task association is performed on query level, we avoid heavy pixel-level context computation as used in previous work~\cite{atrc_2021}.
+Secondly, we design an efficient cross-task query attention module to facilitate the interaction of these task-relevant queries; this enables the cross-task query attention module to only focus on the query level, therefore, reducing complexity (see Tab.~\ref{Table:complexity}).
+Thirdly, the task-relevant queries after cross-task query attention serves as the input of the following shared decoder.
+The shared decoder outputs the corresponding task-specific feature maps according to the number of tasks and applies them separately to task prediction.